Professor of the Practice

 - School of Literature, Media, and Communication

-Mark Leibert is an artist, academic, and industry professional working in the areas of art and design.
-His research and teaching interests include painting, visual culture, web and graphic design, UX, and artist materials.
+Mark Leibert has operated at the intersection of Art and Technology for 2 decades.
+He is an artist, academic, and industry professional.
+His research and teaching interests include painting, color theory, visual culture, web and graphic design, UX, and artist materials.
 His portraits are the result of a poetic engagement with algorithms and artificial intelligence.

 - University of California, Berkeley, BA